We need to make sure you know how to start a cold email.

 If you’re looking for more insights on email greetings, check out my ultimate guide to email greetings.

-Step 4: Establish how they got on your radar
+Step 4 of opening a cold email: Establish how they got on your radar

 Now you can actually start your cold email.